rhysd/SoundKloud/README.md

 ![overall screenshot](https://raw.githubusercontent.com/rhysd/screenshots/master/SoundKloud/overall.png)

 SoundCloud is an awesome web service I often use.
-However, it provides only website in OS X.  I don't want to find a browser in my desktop and then find the SoundCloud tab in my browser only for changin, play and stop the music.
+However, it provides only website in OS X.  I don't want to find a browser in my desktop and then find the SoundCloud tab in my browser only for skipping, stopping and playing the music.
 So I created this app.
 You can access to the browser at any time via your Desktop menubar.

 ## Installation